ridethatcyclone/ridethatcyclone.github.io/CS460/hw8/index.md

 }
 ```

+Note: the better way to do this is detailed in my [C# Notes](https://ridethatcyclone.github.io/CS460/notes/cs/).
+Went back and figured it out, but the project as deployed still uses this method.
+Oh, well.

 ### Wrestling with AJAX

 Then, onto AJAX.
 My nemesis.
 This was really difficult for me.
 I understand Javascript and JQuery pretty well, but I struggled a lot with the ajax.
 I think a lot of my issues were pretty nitpicky to be honest (spelling things wrong, linking to the wrong controller, etc).
 I'm just glad it works now!